vmware-samples/packer-examples-for-vsphere/README.md

 * Microsoft Windows Server 2022 - Standard and Datacenter
 * Microsoft Windows Server 2019 - Standard and Datacenter
 * Microsoft Windows Server 2016 - Standard and Datacenter
-* Microsoft Windows 11 Professional (Experimental)
+* Microsoft Windows 11
-* Microsoft Windows 10 Professional
+* Microsoft Windows 10

+> **NOTES**:
-> **NOTE**: Guest customization is [**not supported**](https://partnerweb.vmware.com/programs/guestOS/guest-os-customization-matrix.pdf) for AlmaLinux and Rocky Linux in vCenter Server 7.0 Update 2.
+> * Guest customization is not currently supported for AlmaLinux OS and Rocky Linux in vCenter Server 7.0 Update 2.
+>
+> * The Microsoft Windows 11 machine image uses a virtual trusted platform module (vTPM).
+Refer to the VMware vSphere [product documenation][vsphere-tpm] for requirements and pre-requisites.
+>
+> * The Microsoft Windows 11 machine image is not transferred to the content library by default.
+It is **not supported** to clone an encrypted virtual machine to the content library as an OVF Template.
+You can adjust the common content library settings to use VM Templates.

 ## Requirements

 **Packer**:
-* HashiCorp [Packer][packer-install] 1.7.7 or higher.
+* HashiCorp [Packer][packer-install] 1.7.9 or higher.
-* HashiCorp [Packer Plugin for VMware vSphere][packer-plugin-vsphere] (`vsphere-iso`) 1.0.2 or higher.
+* HashiCorp [Packer Plugin for VMware vSphere][packer-plugin-vsphere] (`vsphere-iso`) 1.0.3 or higher.
 * [Packer Plugin for Windows Updates][packer-plugin-windows-update] 0.14.0 or higher - a community plugin for HashiCorp Packer.

-    >Required plugins are automatically downloaded and initialized when using `./build.sh`.
+    > Required plugins are automatically downloaded and initialized when using `./build.sh`.
 For dark sites, you may download the plugins and place these same directory as your Packer executable `/usr/local/bin` or `$HOME/.packer.d/plugins`.

 **Operating Systems**:
 * Ubuntu Server 20.04 LTS
-* macOS Big Sur (Intel)
+* macOS Big Sur and Monterey (Intel)

-    > Operating systems and versions tested with the repository examples.
+    > Operating systems and versions tested with the project.

 **Additional Software Packages**:

 The following software packages must be installed on the Packer host:

-* [Git][download-git] command line tools.
+* [Git][download-git] command-line tools.
   - Ubuntu: `apt-get install git`
   - macOS: `brew install git`
 * [Ansible][ansible-docs] 2.9 or higher.
   - Ubuntu: `apt-get install ansible`
   - macOS: `brew install ansible`